Unbabel/COMET/README.md

 However, for the latest COMET models like [`Unbabel/wmt22-comet-da`](https://huggingface.co/Unbabel/wmt22-comet-da), we have introduced a new training approach that scales the scores between 0 and 1.
 This makes it easier to interpret the scores: a score close to 1 indicates a high-quality translation, while a score close to 0 indicates a translation that is no better than random chance.

-It's worth noting that this new approach does come with some tradeoffs.
-For example, compared to previous COMET models, we have observed smaller differences between system scores.
-Nonetheless, we believe that the added interpretability of the scores is a valuable improvement that will make COMET even more useful for evaluating machine translation.
+However, for the latest COMET models like [`Unbabel/wmt22-comet-da`](https://huggingface.co/Unbabel/wmt22-comet-da), we have introduced a new training approach that scales the scores between 0 and 1.
+This makes it easier to interpret the scores: a score close to 1 indicates a high-quality translation, while a score close to 0 indicates a translation that is no better than random chance.

+It's worth noting that when using COMET to compare the performance of two different translation systems, it's important to run the `comet-compare` command to obtain statistical significance measures.
+This command compares the output of two systems using a statistical hypothesis test, providing an estimate of the probability that the observed difference in scores between the systems is due to chance.
+This is an important step to ensure that any differences in scores between systems are statistically significant.

+Overall, the added interpretability of scores in the latest COMET models, combined with the ability to assess statistical significance between systems using `comet-compare`, make COMET a valuable tool for evaluating machine translation.

 ## Languages Covered: